-NYP’s Life Saving Club is a competitive team sport akin to Surf Life Saving, a movement widely popular and respected in Australia.
+NYP Life Saving Club is a competitive team sport akin to Surf Life Saving - a movement widely popular and respected in Australia.

 The training sessions are conducted through fun and competitive still water and open water events.
-The life savers also get to earn Life Saving qualifications (Lifesaving 1, 2, 3 and Bronze Medallion) with the guidance of professional coaches.
-The team has won several national competitions, and organizes fun team bonding activities and outings in addition to training sessions.
-Through this the students all come together as one team and support each other both in and out of the club’s activities.
+Life savers also get an opportunity to earn Life Saving qualifications (Lifesaving 1, 2, 3 and Bronze Medallion) under the guidance of professional coaches.
+The team has won several national competitions, and often organises fun team bonding activities and outings, in addition to training sessions.
+Through these activities, the students come together as one team, and support each other both in and out of the club’s activities.